sberrevoets/scottberrevoets.com/content/blog/2026-03-20-review-your-own-ai-generated-code.md

 Title: Review your own AI-generated code
 Date: 2026-03-20
 Description: Code review was designed for a world where humans wrote all the code.
 In a world where agents do, the value of peer review shifts from code to plans and specs.
+FeaturedDescription: Why AI changes the value of code review and shifts attention toward plans and specs

 Years ago, when we started to have 5+ contributors to our codebase at Lyft, we had to establish a code review process with high enough value to justify the